backdrop-contrib/slick/docs/UPGRADE.md

 5. Note the errors, if any, and please report.
 Or continue below.

-6. Update **Slick Views**, **Slick Extras**, if you use it into 3.x branch, else broken displays due to some stock skins moving.
+6. Update **Slick Views**, **Slick Extras** into 3.x branch, if you use it, else broken displays due to some stock skins moving.
    Run the provided updates, as well.
    If you use stock skins, install Slick Extras as some skins are moved into **Slick Extras**, not **Slick Example**.

-   This ensures you can keep Slick Example disabled, if you don't install it, and only enable Slick Extras just for stock skins.
+   This ensures you can keep Slick Example disabled, if you don't install it.
+   And only enable Slick Extras just for stock skins.
 If you installed Slick Example, please ignore, Slick Extras is already enabled in this case.

    If confusing, just enable Slick Extras only if using stock skins.
 Ignore if